-Vilas Commission on Aging – The Commission on Aging offers many services to assist any person age 60 or over.
+Aging & Disability Resource Center of Vilas County – The ADRC of Vilas County (formerly the Commission on Aging) offers many services to assist any person age 60 or over.
 They can be reached at 715-479-3625 or 1-800-374-1123.
 Click here for a list of the various service offerings of the COA.

 Alzheimer’s Story – If you did not see “60 Minutes” on Sunday, April 22, please take time to click on the link below and listen to the story.
 It is powerful and very moving.
 This is what our clients that are on the Alzheimer’s Program go through.

 For 10 years, Dr. Jon LaPook has been checking in on Carol Daly, a woman diagnosed with Alzheimer’s, and her caregiver husband, Mike.
 After a decade, the disease has had a devastating impact on each of them.

 Mike and Carol Daly have been married for 53 years.
 Like more than five million American families, they’re dealing with dementia.
 Carol has been suffering from Alzheimer’s, the main type of dementia.

 What makes this story so unusual is that almost every year for the past 10 years we’ve interviewed Mike and Carol as Alzheimer’s took over her brain.
 Even though this is intensely personal, they wanted all of us to see the devastating impact of Alzheimer’s, on each of them, over a decade.